-Our Dallas personal injury attorneys are highly knowledgeable about the Texas personal injury process.
+Our Dallas lawyers are highly knowledgeable about the personal injury claims process in Texas.
 We understand what needs to be proven in order to win a personal injury case, as well as how to meet all of the deadlines set by the courts.
 We will thoroughly investigate your claim, collect evidence, and prove up your damages to determine the true value of your claim.
 From there, we will attempt to negotiate a fair settlement with the other side on your behalf.
 If you do not agree to their settlement offers, we will file a lawsuit and represent you at trial—all at no out-of-pocket cost to you.

 At Montgomery Law, we handle all cases on a contingency fee basis.
 We refer to this fee arrangement as “no-win, no-fee” because if you don’t win your case (either through a settlement or a jury award), you never pay us a fee.
 This means that there is no financial risk to hiring our law firm to represent you.

 Contingency fee arrangements align the goals of personal injury attorneys and their clients.
 A lawyer working on a contingency fee basis is highly motivated to achieve a victory and has no reason to drag a case out any longer than required.
 This is an additional incentive for your attorney to aggressively pursue the compensation that you deserve for your injuries.